flempriere/BeginToCodeWithPython/02_AdvancedProgramming/09_UsingClasses/Chapter_09.md

 >
 > Pickle is a tool called a *serialiser* because it converts a data
 > structure is a *serial stream* (i.e. ordered sequence of data) that
-> can be sent to another or stored in a file.
+> can be sent to another program and/or stored in a file.
 >
-> Note that this introduces the need for *version control.* If the
+> This introduces the need for *version control.* If the design of a
-> design of a class e.g. `Contact` (say we added an email attribute)
+> class e.g. `Contact` (say we added an email attribute) then all
-> then all previously pickled data may no longer load since the class
+> previously pickled data may no longer load since the class definition
-> definition is mismatched.
-To resolve this you need to version control
+> is mismatched.
+To resolve this you need to version control both the
-> both the version of the class and the pickled files so that data can
+> version of the class and the pickled files so that data can be
-> be migrated (or converted) between versions
+> migrated (or converted) between versions

 #### Add `save` and `load` to Tiny Contacts